mailhog/MailHog/docs/DEPLOY.md

     docker run -d -e "MH_STORAGE=maildir" -v $PWD/maildir:/maildir -p 1025:1025 -p 8025:8025 mailhog/mailhog

+#### MongoDB

+You can run MailHog with a MongoDB for persisting messages.
+In order to prevent MailHog from falling back to in-memory storage, you can override the default Docker entrypoint with the `wait-for-it.sh` command.

+**docker-compose.yml**

+    services:
+      mailhog:
+        entrypoint: ["wait-for-it.sh", "mongo-db-host:27017", "--strict", "--timeout=120", "--", "MailHog"]

+This example waits 120s until a connection to the MongoDB can be established before starting MailHog.
+Please see https://github.com/vishnubob/wait-for-it for usage.

 ### Elastic Beanstalk

 You can deploy MailHog using [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).